baranozgurtas/ml-insight-lab/README.md

 ## Positioning

-This project is designed to mirror how ML systems are evaluated in production environments where model selection is not based on a single metric, but on reliability, generalization, and statistical confidence.
+This project mirrors how ML systems are evaluated in production,

-It emphasizes:
+where model selection depends on reliability, generalization, and robustness — not a single metric.

+Core focus:
 - Understanding model behavior under changing data conditions
 - Quantifying uncertainty and variance in performance
 - Making deployment decisions backed by statistical evidence

-Inspired by real-world ML workflows, where incorrect decisions carry cost and intuition is not enough.
+Inspired by production ML systems, where incorrect deployment decisions carry measurable cost.